jerryraj/P2PCommunication/README.md

 # P2PCommunication

-This is a chat application which supports unicast, broadcast and blockcast between peers.
+P2PCommunication is a console based client-server chat application.
+Which supports unicast, broadcast and blockcast between peers.
 Both data as well as file exchange is supported among peers.